-- Show great improvements on depth > 3 for games with small branching factors. - It traverses most of the nodes without evaluating them preciously. - Few subtrees remained to be revisited to compute their exact mini-max values. - Experimental data on the game of Kalah show [UCLA Tech Rep UCLA-ENG-80-17, Noe 1980]: - SCOUT favors "skinny" game trees, that are game trees with high depth-to-width ratios. - On depth = 5, it saves over 40% of time. - Maybe bad for games with a large branching factor. - Move ordering is very important. - ▶ The first branch, if is good, offers a great chance of pruning further branches.
+- Show great improvements on depth > 3 for games with small branching factors. - It traverses most of the nodes without evaluating them preciously. - Few subtrees remained to be revisited to compute their exact mini-max values. - Experimental data on the game of Kalah show [UCLA Tech Rep UCLA-ENG-80-17, A comparison of the Alpha-Beta and SCOUT algorithms using the game of Kalah, Noe 1980]: - SCOUT favors "skinny" game trees, that are game trees with high depth-to-width ratios. - On depth = 5, it saves over 40% of time. - Maybe bad for games with a large branching factor. - Move ordering is very important. - ▶ The first branch, if is good, offers a great chance of pruning further branches.